Tattooing Post Covid

 In some cases they even created completely one-off designs just for a single client.
 Tattooing had a look that was edgy and raw.
 It was subculture, folk art.
 Sadly, just like anything natural, tattoo culture very quickly got appropriated in the late 20th century by anybody or any brand looking for a bit of instant ‘cool’.
 As more and more people started to adopt it as a symbol of any kind of rebellion it started to become diluted

 That’s when the trouble started.

 Brands jumped on the ‘tattoo look’ stealing everything from LA gangs hand lettering styles to traditional Japanese tattoo artwork.
-Along with the hipsters and the influx of ‘basket weaver’ art & crafts tattooers they made tattooing ‘inclusive’ – an artwork for everyone.
+Along with the hipsters and the influx of ‘basket weaver’ art & crafts tattooers they made tattooing ‘inclusive’.
+An art form for everyone.
 Along the way they diluted the true power of tattoo.

-If you want to find an exciting artist that is doing anything even slightly groundbreaking don’t bother looking in magazines or on any of the ‘share’ sites or apps out there because you wont see anything even slightly new or challenging because the current zeitgeist would appear to be ‘let’s just all agree that these are the artists we like, the designs that everyone wants and let’s just keep churning them out until someone cottons on’.
+If you want to find an exciting artist that is doing anything even slightly groundbreaking don’t bother looking in magazines or on any of the ‘share’ sites or apps out there.
+They don’t show anything even slightly new or challenging.
+The current zeitgeist would appear to be ‘let’s just all agree that these are the artists we like and the designs that everyone wants.
+And let’s just keep churning them out until someone cottons on’.

 I want to be an individual, just like everyone else.